2color/specs/lift/Readme.md

 ## The Lift Approach

 Prisma's Lift works differently.
 While Lift still has a `migrations/` folder, the migrations are generated for you.
-With Lift, you just need to change your
-`schema.prisma` file and run `lift save`.
+With Lift, you just need to change your project's `schema.prisma` file and run `lift save`.
 This will generate the necessary steps to transition your schema from A to B.

 A result might look like this: